 Sara thinks you should read: The collected works of Flannery O’Connor.

 Fun fact: During dinner, I once arm-wrestled a Pulitzer Prize-winning author over the last piece of sushi.

-Jennifer writes historical romance and mystery with The Wild Rose Press and Musa Publishing (Priceless Deception, A Deal with Lord Devlin), along with short stories and flash fiction.
+Jennifer writes historical romance with The Wild Rose Press (Priceless Deception, A Deal with Lord Devlin), along with short stories and flash fiction.
 Her short story “Tooth” was nominated for a 2017 Pushcart Prize.
 She is a founding member of the kates and performed with Live Lit shows including Write Club, Story Club, Serving the Sentence, and Guts & Glory.
 Jennifer is currently working on Season 2 of Creepy History, a weekly podcast she co-hosts with Fraser Coffeen.

 Jen thinks you should read: Just an Ordinary Day by Shirley Jackson

 Fun fact: I was once a fire-eater in the vaudeville show Numbskull the Human Blockhead.

 Jessica is a voracious reader and avid traveler who has lived all throughout the country, as well as China and Japan.
 She has a Bachelor’s in Creative Writing from the University of Idaho and a Master’s in Public Administration from Northwestern University.
 She’s been a teacher, recruiter, program director, and a whole lot of other things in education and writing before joining the team at StoryStudio Chicago.

 Jessica thinks you should read: Raymond Carver –“What We Talk About When We Talk About Love” and Vladimir Nabokov’s “Speak, Memory.”

 Fun fact: I am unafraid of insects, arachnids, and rodents.